 If your budget is minimal, including tickets to the opera in amongst the gourmet wine and chocolates will probably be out of the question.

 For a more frugal gift hamper, you can make the hamper items yourself.
-The hamper in the photo below includes homemade choc-chip cookies and homemade truffles that have been packaged in DIY boxes.
+The hamper in the photo above includes homemade choc-chip cookies and homemade truffles that have been packaged in DIY boxes.